ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: ZK Circuit Specification

-Both replay modes (nonce-registry and nullifier-set) produce identical constraint counts.
+The nonce-registry and nullifier-set semantics share the same post-derivation replay circuit and therefore produce identical constraint counts.
 Domain separation~(C5) is enforced as an equality constraint on the domain component of $\Ctx$ and adds negligible overhead.

+The Circle STARK backend compiles the same five-constraint circuit to 341 active rows (11 Poseidon2 permutations, log\_size=9), 100 main trace columns, 34 preprocessed columns, and 361 AIR constraint expressions.
+The AIR representation encodes more logic per row than an R1CS multiplication gate, so the two constraint counts are not directly comparable, but both are extraordinarily compact by ZK circuit standards.

 For comparison, verifying a lattice-based signature such as ML-DSA inside a zero-knowledge circuit requires expressing: (i)~Number Theoretic Transforms (NTTs) over degree-256 polynomial rings in $\mathbb{Z}_q$ with $q = 2^{23} - 2^{13} + 1$, each requiring $O(n \log n)$ multiplications in a non-native field; (ii)~high-bit-width modular reductions (23-bit modulus emulated over a ${\approx}\,$254-bit proof-system field, requiring range-check gadgets per limb); and (iii)~rejection-sampling and hint-reconstruction logic with data-dependent branching.
-ML-DSA verification at NIST level~2 involves $k \times \ell = 4 \times 4$ matrix--vector NTTs and $k = 4$ polynomial reconstructions, yielding a structural lower bound on the order of millions of R1CS constraints even with optimized non-native arithmetic.
-The measured \ZKACE circuit (4,024 R1CS constraints; Table~\ref{tab:constraint-breakdown}) is therefore \textbf{roughly three orders of magnitude smaller} than an in-circuit post-quantum signature verification.
+ML-DSA verification at NIST level~2 involves $k \times \ell = 4 \times 4$ matrix--vector NTTs and $k = 4$ polynomial reconstructions, yielding a structural lower bound on the order of millions of R1CS constraints even with optimized non-native arithmetic (see Table~\ref{tab:constraint-comparison} in Section~\ref{sec:implementation:comparative} for a detailed breakdown).
+The measured \ZKACE circuit (2,155 R1CS / 341 AIR active rows; Table~\ref{tab:constraint-optimized}) is therefore \textbf{roughly 500--2,300$\times$ smaller} than an in-circuit post-quantum signature verification.
 This gap reflects the structural difference between a small number of ZK-friendly hash invocations and the full algebraic machinery of lattice-based signature verification.
-The resulting circuit size makes proving feasible on consumer-grade hardware (${\approx}\,$63\,ms single-threaded; see Section~\ref{sec:implementation}) and enables practical batch and recursive composition (Section~\ref{sec:extensions}).
+The resulting circuit size makes proving feasible on consumer-grade hardware (${\approx}\,$14.5\,ms with the STARK backend, ${\approx}\,$37.3\,ms with Groth16; see Section~\ref{sec:implementation}) and enables practical batching while keeping recursive composition as a natural extension (Section~\ref{sec:extensions}).